NOTE: Any student interested in applying for this program should contact OTP before starting an online application.

 Classes are typically scheduled during the trimester from Monday through Saturday.
 (Since classes do not start until November, students would have an opportunity to travel before the start of the trimester.)
 Georgetown students can earn a maximum of 14 credits.

-Credits earned at NLSIU are calculated in accordance with the ABA’s standard class formula (12.5 hours of class time including exam time, plus 30 hours out of class preparation and studying, per one credit hour.)
+Credits earned at NLSIU are calculated in accordance with the ABA’s standard class formula (12.5 hours of class time, plus 30 hours out of class preparation and studying, per one credit hour.)
 Students may be asked to verify the number of minutes each course meets in order to confirm the number of Georgetown credits the student will receive upon completion of the program.
 See the Study Abroad Policy for details.

 While studying abroad through this program, students are eligible to receive the following funding: Federal Stafford loans, commercial or Grad PLUS Loans, and any grant or scholarship awards for which they have qualified.
 The same deadlines and application procedures for renewal of aid funds should be followed as if the student were attending at the Law Center.